 - feeling sick

-These symptoms may be caused by problems other than lactose intolerance.
-If you have any of these symptoms for more than a few days see your GP for advice.
+These symptoms may be caused by problems other than lactose intolerance, including gastroenteritis, irritable bowel syndrome and coeliac disease.
+If you have any of these symptoms for more than a few days contact your GP for advice.

-Your GP will ask about your symptoms and examine you.
-He or she may ask you to keep a diary of your symptoms and what you eat and drink on a day-to-day basis.
+Your GP will ask about your symptoms and may examine you.
+They may ask you to keep a diary of your symptoms and what you eat and drink on a day-to-day basis.
+This is perhaps something you could do anyway before your appointment and take with you.
 This will help your GP to look for any links between your symptoms and your diet.

 Your GP may suggest you completely remove foods and drinks containing lactose from your diet for a trial period of two weeks.
 If your symptoms get better during this time, but come back when you start having lactose again, it’s likely that you have lactose intolerance.

-- Biopsy.
-If your diagnosis is uncertain you may need to have a biopsy (a small sample of tissue) taken from the lining of your small bowel.
+If your diagnosis is uncertain and your symptoms keep on going your doctor may recommend a biopsy.
+This is where a doctor takes a small sample of tissue from the lining of your small bowel.
 This is done using a narrow, flexible, tube-like instrument called an endoscope.
-The sample will be sent to a laboratory to be tested for lactase.
+The sample will be sent to a laboratory to be tested for the enzyme lactase.

 - Hard cheeses, such as Cheddar, Edam and Parmesan, only contain a small amount of lactose.
-Therefore, you may be able to eat these without having any symptoms.
+So you may be able to eat these without having any symptoms.

 - You may also find that you can eat yoghurt without any problems.
-This is thought to be partly because of the effects of the bacteria that are used to produce yoghurt.
+This may be partly because of the effects of the bacteria that are used to produce yoghurt.

-- You can also buy lactase preparations to take if you eat foods containing lactose.
+- You can buy preparations of the enzyme lactase to take.
+These may help you if you eat foods containing lactose.

-- There may be lactose in some foods that you don’t expect to contain it, for example bread, cakes, cereals, margarine and some ready meals.
-Check the ingredients as the label should say whether a product contains lactose.
+- Watch out for lactose in some foods that you don’t expect to contain it, such as bread, cereals and some ready meals.
+Check the ingredients – the label should say whether a product contains lactose.

 - You can buy milk and other products that contain a reduced amount of lactose.
 It’s important to remember that milk from goats and sheep contains lactose and so these aren’t suitable alternatives to cow’s milk.

 - Some medicines may contain lactose.
-Always ask your GP for advice and read the patient information leaflet that comes with your medicine.
+Always read the patient information leaflet that comes with your medicine and ask your pharmacist if you have any queries.

 If you can’t eat any dairy foods, you may not be getting enough calcium in your diet.
-Non-dairy foods that contain calcium include green leafy vegetables, soya beans, tofu and nuts.
-Talk to your GP about your diet if you have any questions.
-He or she may refer you to a dietitian for help and support.
+Non-dairy foods that contain calcium include green leafy vegetables, soya beans, tofu and sardines.
+Talk to your GP about your diet if you’re concerned.
+They may refer you to a dietitian for help and support.
 Your GP may also recommend that you take calcium and vitamin D supplements.

-There are three main types of lactase deficiency.
+There are four main types of lactase deficiency.

 - Secondary lactase deficiency is when the lining of your bowel becomes damaged by a separate condition such as gastroenteritis.
-This may reduce the amount of lactase that your body makes.
-Secondary lactase deficiency is usually temporary and gets better once you have recovered from the condition that caused it.
+It’s usually temporary and gets better once you have recovered from the condition that caused it.

-- Congenital lactase deficiency is a condition that also runs in families, but it’s very rare.
-It can cause you to produce little or no lactase from birth, and if left untreated, it can lead to serious complications.
-To find out more about congenital lactase deficiency see our FAQ.
+- Congenital lactase deficiency – where a baby is born with the condition – also runs in families, but it’s very rare.
+To find out more about congenital lactase deficiency see our FAQ below.

-If you have lactose intolerance, you can control your symptoms by reducing the amount of lactose in your diet.
-However, the lack of dairy products in your diet will mean you need to get vitamin D and the mineral calcium, from other sources.
-If you don’t get enough calcium in your diet, your bones may become weak and you may develop a condition known as osteopenia.
+If you have lactose intolerance, you can usually control your symptoms by reducing the amount of lactose in your diet.
+However, reducing milk and other dairy products in your diet may make it hard for you to get enough calcium and vitamin D. If you don’t get enough calcium in your diet this may eventually affect your bones.
+They may become weak and less dense, making them more likely to fracture (osteoporosis).

-No. If you have lactose intolerance, it means your body can’t break down a sugar in milk called lactose.
-If you have a milk allergy, it means you're allergic to some of the proteins found in milk.
+No. If you or your child have lactose intolerance, it means your body can’t break down a sugar in milk called lactose.
+If your child has a milk allergy, it means they’re allergic to some of the proteins found in milk.
+Lactose intolerance tends to affect older children and adults, whereas milk allergy is much more common in babies and young children.

 Lactose intolerance and milk allergy can be confused because the symptoms of both occur after eating or drinking dairy products.

-If you have lactose intolerance, it means your body doesn’t have enough lactase.
-This is an enzyme (a type of chemical) that your body needs to break down the lactose in milk.
+If you or your child have lactose intolerance, it means the body doesn’t have enough lactase.
+This is an enzyme that your body needs to break down the lactose in milk.
 If lactose isn’t broken down, it can cause symptoms, such as diarrhoea and bloating.

-If you or your child feels unwell after drinking milk or eating dairy products, see your GP.
-Don't cut milk or dairy products out of your or your child's diet without talking to your GP first.
+If you or your child feel unwell after drinking milk or eating dairy products, contact your GP.
+Don’t cut milk or dairy products out of your own or your child’s diet without talking to your GP first.
 Babies with a cow’s milk allergy may be given a special formula.
-It’s important to remember that milk from goats and sheep contains lactose and so these aren’t suitable alternatives to cow’s milk.
+Goat’s milk and sheep’s milk are not suitable alternatives to cow’s milk for those with cow’s milk allergy or lactose intolerance.

 It’s possible, but it’s very rare for babies to be born with lactose intolerance.